 While you are setting up your WordPress blog, you need to choose a hosting solution like Inmotion.
-With WordPress being the big deal that it is these days, you will find there are many hosting companies out there that offer solutions specifically tailored toward WordPress users.
+With WordPress being the big deal that it is these days, you will find there are many hosting companies out there that offer solutions tailored explicitly for WordPress users.

 WordPress Or Simple Shared Hosting?

 These companies will often offer you a couple of different options.
-Either you can manage your WordPress blog yourself, or you can opt for a “WordPress hosting account,” which will of course cost you significantly more (often as much as seven times the cost of basic shared hosting).
+Either you can manage your WordPress blog yourself, or you can opt for a “WordPress hosting account,” which will, of course, cost you significantly more (often as much as seven times the cost of basic shared hosting).
 Your question is obviously, “Is it worth it?
-Do I really need a WordPress hosting, or can I just do this on my own?”
+Do I need a WordPress hosting, or can I just do this on my own?”